How to Study for a Test.

 One problem students often suffer with is not being able to get what’s in their head down onto paper.
 The Power Paragraph will help them address this, it is pure retrieval practice.

 The idea is that the student just picks up a pen and paper (not a device) and just start writing down everything they have just learned.
 It doesn’t matter what order it is in or what it looks like and, at this point, the spelling and grammar don’t matter either…they just need to start writing and not stop for the whole time.

 They should write as much as they can, it’s surprising just how much they can recall.
 Seeing this on a page will both improve their confidence and show them visible evidence that the study session is working.
 It will also prepare them for writing answers to long-form questions in tests.
 It also has the added benefit of training you to take notes in the future.

 7. Choose the Next Study Topic to Revise.

 Last by no means least is choosing their next topic.
 If a student chooses which topic they will revise in their next session at the end of a session they are more likely to pick one that they find harder because at this stage of the revision session you are feeling quite confident and pleased with the progress you have made.

 Choose now, win later!

-That’s it, 7 simple strategies and a few novel ideas, all of which I have tested and been given great feedback on.
+That’s it, 7 simple strategies and a few novel ideas, all of which I have tested and been given great feedback.

-I have put all of these together in a nice PDF which is available in my shop for £4.99 (see the shop tab at the top of this page).
+I have put all of these together in a nice PDF which is available in my store for £4.99.
 Also in the PDF I give the ideal timings for a 30, 45 and 60-minute longs session.
 I break down just how long should be spent on each section.

 However, for a limited time, you can get it half price.
-Just ENTER YOUR EMAIL ADDRESS in the box underneath and you will be emailed a discount code to use in my shop.
-You also get a behaviour management strategy sheet and an invite to my Facebook group for FREE!
+Just ENTER YOUR EMAIL ADDRESS in the box at the bottom of this page and you will be emailed a discount code to use in my shop.
+You also get a behaviour management strategy PDF and an invite to my Facebook group for FREE!